NintendoLink07/MythicIOGrabber/RecentChanges.md

 - [Progress] A new background has been added for both the [MainFrame] and the [Progress] frame world vault background.

+- [ClassPanel] Group comp text has been added to the left of the class panel, showing you the # of tanks, healers and damager in your group.

 ### Fixed

 - [Progress] Hovering over the M+ keylevels won't cause a tooltip error anymore.

+- [Progress] Itemlevel data will now get updated correctly.

 - [GroupManager] The indepth inspection panel won't overwrite your chars data with your mains data.

 - [GroupManager] The indepth inspection panel will now correctly use the newest raid id while checking your main's data.

 - [MainFrame] The raid finder queues are now sorted first by raid name and then by their wing index.

+- [Lockouts] The checkmark icon when you fully cleared an instance will now be on the top layer, not clipping into the underlying frame.

 - Hiding the mainframe via the micro menu button or the 'i' (default) hotkey while having the PVP queue selection open won't show the default blizzard reward icons anymore.